-From the many calls we receive each week, an executor, administrator, and/or successor trustee, also referred to as an estate representative or representative of an estate, does not understand the importance of hiring a trained and experienced Probate Real Estate Agent.
+Kathleen Daniels, Probate Real Estate Agent in Santa Clara County receives frequent calls from an executor, administrator, and/or successor trustee, also referred to as an estate representative or representative of an estate, who do not understand the importance of hiring a trained and experienced Probate Real Estate Agent.

 What Questions to Ask a Probate Real Estate Agent?

 In probate and trust estates, most people don’t know what questions to ask.
-This is not an issue if they hire an experienced probate realtor, often referred to as a Certified Probate Real Estate Specialist, or CPRES, who does know what questions to ask!
+This is not an issue if they hire an experienced Probate Real Estate Agent, also referred to as a Certified Probate Real Estate Specialist, or CPRES, who does know what questions to ask!

 Beware of self-appointed “probate agents” that do not have training and experience.
 There are far too many self-appointed gurus and experts.
-Do your homework and vet them out!
+Do your homework and vetting.
 Ask questions.
+Ask about their training.
 Ask for credentials and certifications.
 Ask for testimonials or past client recommendations.

 98% of our probate and successor trustee clients are in their role for the very first time and freely admit, “I do not know what I am doing.”